haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-webint-snap.md

     mysqldump -h <database host> --user=<database user name> --password=<password> --single-transaction --triggers <database name> | gzip - > /tmp/database.sql.gz

-If you want to push this data into an environment, see [Migrate data and static files]({{ page.baseurl }}/cloud/live/stage-prod-migrate.html).
+If you want to push this data into an environment, see [迁移数据 and static files]({{ page.baseurl }}/cloud/live/stage-prod-migrate.html).

 ## Rollbacks to remove code {#rollback-code}
 We recommend creating a snapshot of the environment and a backup of the database prior to deployments.